On Nov 9, 2021

 What is Learning Loss?

-Learning loss refers to the loss of student learning that took place due to Covid-19.
-The nature of distance learning has caused students everywhere to experience learning in an unprecedented way and created many challenges.
+Learning loss refers to the loss of student learning that took place due to COVID-19.
+The nature of distance learning caused students everywhere to experience learning in an unprecedented way, and it created many challenges.
 Of key importance to keep in mind is that some students have been more impacted than others.
 The most severely impacted are students from vulnerable populations.
 This includes, but is not limited to, students from low-income backgrounds, English language learners, students of color, and students with disabilities.
 Initial studies published in California (Pier et al., 2021) and Texas (Dorn et al., 2000) document substantially lower performance on both reading and mathematics assessments with students in these vulnerable populations, demonstrating a significantly larger learning loss than their peers.
 Additionally, note that students with disabilities have often been left out of the studies that document learning loss.
 This means that these students may be even more profoundly impacted than is being seen.
-Students with disabilities are also more likely than peers to experience chronic absenteeism and report feeling disconnected to their peers, teachers, and schools during Covid distance learning.
+Students with disabilities were also more likely than peers to experience chronic absenteeism and report feeling disconnected to their peers, teachers, and schools during COVID distance learning.
 This may have big consequences with the return to in-person school.

-Although most students continued to make learning gains during this time period, their rate of growth failed to match patterns of growth from previous years, suggesting that schools should prepare to help students get back on track.
+Although most students continued to make learning gains during this time period, their rate of growth failed to match patterns of growth from previous years, suggesting that schools need to help students get back on track.
 It is of paramount importance to address learning loss and look at learning recovery.
 To do this, pandemic recovery initiatives need to consider who needs help, in what areas they need help, and how much help they need.
 This will vary among communities, as all communities have been impacted in different ways.
 As a result, recovery means different things for various places.
 We must understand local needs and think about what particular student groups might need more help in their local context.

 Different Ways Learning Loss Can be Observed

 Below are visualizations of student growth over time.
 The following four graphs depict four possible predicted learning growth paths regarding recovery from pandemic learning loss.
-On the following graphs, the black dots depict students expected learning growth over time in normal learning circumstances.
-In other words, baseline student data and the projected learning trend without the influence of a pandemic.
+On the following graphs, the black dots depict students' expected learning growth over time in normal learning circumstances.
+In other words, it is baseline student data and the projected learning trend without the influence of a pandemic.
 The red dots depict predicted learning growth in terms of recovery from the pandemic under four scenarios.

 1) No Recovery

 The first scenario pictured represents the learning loss that occurred due to the pandemic and no recovery to where learning levels should be.
-The lost ground due to Covid is not made up and learning loss continues as student performance proceeds to drop even after the return to in person schooling.
+The lost ground due to COVID is not made up, and learning loss continues as student performance proceeds to drop even after the return to in-person schooling.
 This is a system in deep trouble.

 2) Some Recovery